vottundev/vottun-community-social-wallet/README .md

 To manage **Shared Payments** we have create a smart contract that will manage approvals and payments when it comes to **Shared Payments**.
 Contract supports **ERC20** and **native** tokens.
 You can find an example of the whole process in this [link](https://www.oklink.com/es-la/amoy/address/0xc44f5508861726198f3fea9aae78462c5d0423c6)

+## Wallet Overview

+This wallet project aims to create a versatile social wallet that allows users to manage payments and shared transactions across multiple blockchain networks.
+The primary goal is to offer a smooth user experience for direct and shared payments, with features such as contact management, network selection, and wallet creation integrated into a cohesive mobile application.

+## How does it work

+The wallet enables users to create and manage their crypto wallets through Vottun’s API and interact with different blockchain networks for direct and shared payments.
+Users can log in, manage contacts, and perform payments while having access to payment history and configuration options for different networks.

+## User Interface (Frontend):

+Users interact with the Vottun platform through an interface that allows them to connect their wallet using a simple login or sign-up flow via an identity server.
+Once connected, users can see their available tokens, select a network, and perform payments (both direct and shared) by following intuitive steps.

+## Wallet Creation:

+When a user signs up or logs in, the system automatically creates a wallet using the Vottun API.
+A hash is generated and passed to Vottun’s Web-based Wallet Creation URL to establish the wallet, allowing immediate use for transactions.

+## Contacts Management:

+Users can add or remove contacts linked to their account for easy and quick payments.
+All contact information is securely stored and managed in the backend.

+## Direct and Shared Payments:

+Direct Payments allow users to send ERC and native tokens to their contacts using an OTP code for security.
+Shared Payments allow multiple users to contribute to a single transaction.
+This is managed by a smart contract on Vottun’s platform, where each user pays their share, and once all participants have paid, the funds are distributed to the recipient.

+## Backend Operations:

+The backend is responsible for handling all wallet interactions, including communication with smart contracts, contact management, and transaction history.
+Payments are processed and validated through the API and written into the SQLite database for future reference.

+## Objectives

+The main objective of this Open Projects project is to enhance the existing social wallet by focusing on the following new features:
+**Which new features we would like to be added:**

+1. **Payment with Other Tokens (USDT):** In this phase, the wallet will allow payments not only in the native network token but also with USDT, providing users with more flexibility in their transactions.
+This involves integrating the option to select USDT in the direct and shared payments processes in the different chains that the applications work on.
+2. **Transaction History:** A new section will be added to the wallet where users can view a detailed history of all transactions, including both direct and shared payments.
+This will allow users to track their payments easily and have a clear record of past transactions.
+3. **Stellar Network Integration (Lumens):** The wallet will integrate the Stellar network, enabling users to make payments using Lumens (XLM).
+This will expand the wallet’s functionality by allowing cross-network payments and further enhancing the wallet's versatility.
+4. **Recurring or Scheduled Payments:** A new feature that will allow users to schedule payments at pre-set intervals (e.g., daily, weekly, monthly) or on specific dates.
+This is useful for automating regular payments such as subscriptions or repetitive transfers.

+## Scope of Work

+**Frontend Development:**

+- **USDT Payments:** Build a user-friendly interface that enables users to select USDT as a payment option, along with the existing native tokens.
+- **Transaction History:** Create a section that displays a clear and concise history of all user transactions, including amounts, timestamps, and token types.
+- **Stellar Integration:** Add Stellar (XLM) support to the network selector, allowing users to toggle between native tokens, ERC20 tokens, and Stellar Lumens.
+- **Recurring Payments:** Develop an interface for users to schedule recurring payments, providing options for frequency (daily, weekly, etc.), token selection, and payment amounts.

+**Backend Development:**
+- **Token Payments & USDT Support:** Implement backend functionality to handle token selection and enable payments in USDT, ensuring smooth transaction flow and validation.
+- **Transaction History Tracking:** Implement a backend system for logging and retrieving transaction records.
+Ensure accurate data storage using SQLite or another database solution.
+- **Stellar Payments:** Enable communication with the Stellar network for sending and receiving Lumens.
+Ensure compatibility with the wallet's payment processes.
+- **Recurring Payments Logic:** Set up backend logic to support the automation of recurring payments, including tracking schedules and processing transactions at defined intervals.

+**Smart Contract Development & Integration:**
+- **USDT Payments:** Update the existing smart contracts to handle payments in USDT, ensuring proper integration with the wallet’s payment flows.
+- **Stellar Compatibility:** Ensure smart contracts are compatible with Stellar’s Lumens for payment transactions.
+- **Recurring Payments:** Update the smart contracts to handle recurring payments, ensuring that funds are deducted automatically based on the user-defined schedule.

+## Deliverables:
+The development of the following new features is expected:
+1. **USDT Payments Functionality:**
+- A fully functional wallet interface and backend that allows users to make payments using USDT alongside native tokens.
+2. **Transaction History Feature:**
+- A front-end interface displaying a transaction history.
+- Backend support for storing and retrieving transaction data accurately.
+3. **Stellar Network Integration:**
+- Front-end and back-end integration of Stellar, enabling payments using Lumens (XLM).
+- User interface updates to support network selection for Stellar and other supported tokens.
+4. **Recurring Payments Feature:**
+- A front-end interface for users to schedule and manage recurring payments.
+- Backend support for tracking payment schedules and processing payments automatically.
+- Smart contract integration to handle the automation of recurring payments.

+## How to Participate in the Vottun Social Wallet Project

+To start contributing to the Vottun Social Wallet project, follow these steps:

+1. **Fork the repository:** Create a personal copy of the project repo to work on.
+2. **Work on one or more deliverables:** Focus on developing the defined features or improvements.
+3. **Submit a pull request (PR):** Once your development is complete, submit a PR for evaluation.
+4. **Cooperate!:** You may need to collaborate with other contributors for different parts of the project.
+5. **Approval process:** If approved, your code will be merged into the main project repository.
+6. **Receive rewards:** Based on the established conditions and milestones, you will receive the agreed rewards upon successful contribution.

 ## SQLite